Bridget Dowling: Split

 Alois went to Germany in 1914 to establish himself in business but these plans were interrupted by the outbreak of World War I. Bridget refused to go with him, as he had become violent and started beating their son.
+In addition, Alois Jr. was an adulterous husband, engaging in numerous extramarital affairs.
 Alois decided to abandon his family.
 He returned to Germany, remarried bigamously, and sent word after the war that he was dead.
 His deception was later discovered, and he was charged with bigamy by the German authorities in 1924.
-He escaped conviction due to Bridget's intervention.
+He escaped conviction due to Bridget's intervention, with Bridget agreeing to a legal separation; though Alois had requested a divorce, Bridget's stoutly Catholic father forbid her from taking that route at this point in time.
 Bridget raised her son alone with no support from her husband from whom she was eventually divorced (although as a Roman Catholic she was religiously opposed to divorce).
 She set up a home in Highgate, North London, and took in lodgers to make ends meet.
+William would also be supported by Bridget's family in Ireland.